SoldierCorp/SoldierCorp/README.md

 ### Hi there 👋

-My name is Edgardo and I am a Full-stack web and mobile developer who loves programming and sharing knowledge as well.
+My name is Edgardo.

+- I am a Full-stack web and mobile developer with a strong background to adapt to new technologies/tools.
-- 🔭 I’m currently working on a couple of websites and a YouTube channel where I will teach about how to become a Freelancer but in Spanish.
+- I really love programming and sharing knowledge as well, kind of a passion.
+- I am specialized in Front-end Pixel Perfect which means I love CSS 💚

+I am Currently contributing to Open-source projects in #Hacktoberfest.

-- 📫 Feel free to contact me if you need any help.
+📫 Feel free to contact me if you need any help.